-On the basis of the foregoing opinion entered on this date, it is ORDERED AND ADJUDGED that the written complaint brought pursuant to 28 U.S.C. § 351 is hereby dismissed under 28 U.S.C. § 352(b)(1)(A)(ii).
+On the basis of the foregoing opinion entered on this date, it is ORDERED AND ADJUDGED that the written complaint brought pursuant to 28 U.S.C. § 351 is hereby dismissed under 28 U.S.C. §§ 352(b)(1)(A)(ii) and (iii).
 This order constitutes a final order under 28 U.S.C. § 352(c).
 Complainant is notified in accordance with Rules 11(g)(3) and 18, Rules for Judicial-Conduct and Judicial-Disability Proceedings, of the right to appeal this decision by the following procedure: Rule 18(a) Petition.
 A complainant or subject judge may petition the Judicial Council of the Third Circuit for review.
 Rule 18(b) Time.
-A petition for review must be filed in the Office of the Circuit Executive of the Court of Appeals within 35 days of the date on the letter informing the parties of the Chief Judge's order.
+A petition for review must be filed in the office of the clerk of the court of appeals within 35 days of the date on the clerk's letter informing the parties of the chief judge's order.
 18(b) Form.
-The petition should be in letter form, addressed to the Circuit Executive of the Court of Appeals, and in an envelope marked "Misconduct Petition" or "Disability Petition."
+The petition should be in letter form, addressed to the clerk of the court of appeals, and in an envelope marked "Misconduct Petition" or "Disability Petition."
 The name of the subject judge must not be shown on the envelope.
 The letter should be typewritten or otherwise legible.
 It should begin with "I hereby petition the judicial council for review of . . ." and state the reasons why the petition should be granted.
 It must be signed.
 There is no need to enclose a copy of the original complaint.
-The full text of the Rules for Judicial-Conduct and Judicial-Disability Proceedings is available from the Office of the Circuit Executive of the Court of Appeals for the Third Circuit and on the Court of Appeals' internet site, www.ca3.uscourts.gov. /s/ Theodore A. McKee Chief Judge Dated: August 29, 2013
+The full text of the Rules for Judicial-Conduct and Judicial-Disability Proceedings is available from the Clerk's Office of the Court of Appeals for the Third Circuit and on the Court of Appeals' internet site, www.ca3.uscourts.gov. s/ Theodore A. McKee Chief Judge Dated: July 16, 2014